influxdata/telegraf/plugins/outputs/dynatrace/README.md

 ## Configuration

-### `url`

-*required*: `false`

-*default*: Local OneAgent endpoint

-Set your Dynatrace environment URL (e.g.: `https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest`) if you do not use a OneAgent or wish to export metrics directly to a Dynatrace metrics v2 endpoint.
-If a URL is set to anything other than the local OneAgent endpoint, then an API token is required.

 ```toml
 [[outputs.dynatrace]]
   ## Leave empty or use the local ingest endpoint of your OneAgent monitored host (e.g.: http://127.0.0.1:14499/metrics/ingest).